ivoxprojects/fortnite-resolution-customizer/README.md

 ![github](https://user-images.githubusercontent.com/119132476/232125454-8fdec158-445c-49ab-974b-dddb40b1699a.png)
 ## System requirements
 - OS: Windows 7-11
-- Python 3.11 and above (None if exe)
+- Python 3.11 or above (No need to install python when using the exe version)
 - Packages needed
   1. customtkinter
   2. configparser